kaya3/console-app-js/README.md

             out.println("That word appears " + count + " time(s).");
         }
     },
+    editable: true,
-    editorText: 'This is the text you will search in by default.', });
+    editorText: 'This is the text you will search in by default.'
+});

 app.println("This app will count how many times a word occurs in a text.");